ssvassiliev/md-theory-presentation/_episodes/01-Force_Fields_and_Interactions.md

 > If **scaled1-4** is set, the electrostatic interactions for 1-4 pairs are multiplied by a constant factor specified by the **1-4scaling** parameter.
 The LJ interactions for 1-4 pairs are divided by **scnb**.
 {: .callout}

-### What Information Can MD Simulations Provide?

-With the help of MD it is possible to model phenomena that cannot be studied experimentally.
-For example
-- Understand atomistic details of conformational changes, protein unfolding, interactions between proteins and drugs
-- Study thermodynamics properties (free energies, binding energies)
-- Study biological processes such as (enzyme catalysis, protein complex assembly, protein or RNA folding, etc).

-For more examples of the types of information MD simulations can provide read the review article: [Molecular Dynamics Simulation for All](https://www.cell.com/neuron/fulltext/S0896-6273(18)30684-6?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0896627318306846%3Fshowall%3Dtrue).